kcgidw/fao/readme.md

 An online party game based on Oink Games' tabletop game, _A Fake Artist Goes to New York_.
 Draw with your phone or a mouse.

 Made with Vue, Express, and Socket.io.

-This repo will also be archived.
-Thanks for playing!

 ## Develop